sjmaharjan/emotion_flow/README.md

 ---

 * code
-    * EmotionFlow.ipynb:  loads the model and predict on the test data with analysis
+    * EmotionFlow.ipynb:  loads the model and predicts on the test data with analysis

 * data
     * data_1000 :  book corpus with all book truncated to first 1K sentences